XML RSS

 Some examples of plants that provide berries are Dogwood Trees and Viburnum.
 Winterberry Holly is another wonderful shrub which produces a huge amount of berries.
 Birds like evergreen trees to provide cover.
 Norway Spruce (deer resistant) and White Pine are good choices.

-I happen to have a Forsythia right outside my kitchen window with a window bird feeder at my kitchen window.
+Once I had a Forsythia right outside my kitchen window with a window bird feeder at my kitchen window.
 The Cardinals love this shrub.
-Just today, there was a group of two males and three females all perched though out the shrub.
+I remember one time when there was a group of two males and three females all perched on the shrub.
 And of course they were taking turns at the bird feeder!

 Wild Bird Feeder Types